SGarno/nodehookr/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Are you willing to work on this issue?**
+Reply 'yes' if you are willing to make the code change and submit a pull request.

 **Additional context**
 Add any other context about the problem here.